abin-karukappallil/FuelMate/README.md

 ## Backend Development:

-Develop the backend logic to handle user inputs and calculate the cost of petrol for the journey.<br>
+Developed the backend logic to handle user inputs and calculate the cost of petrol for the journey.<br>
 This logic will involve taking the inputs (petrol price, mileage, distance) and performing the calculation: cost = (distance / mileage) * petrol price.

 ## Contributing: Let's Unravel the Fabric of Reality! 🚀